 In 2003, Mujuru played background mbira music for a Zimbabwean television program called "Chinamato Chevatema" (The prayer of the Black man), which looked at ways Zimbabweans prayed before the coming of the white man.

-Fradreck Mujuru plays mbira on 7 recordings released by MBIRA between 1994 and 2010 (see below), as well as some not yet released.
+Fradreck Mujuru plays mbira on 8 recordings released by MBIRA between 1994 and 2014.

 At home in Zimbabwe, Fradreck has many frequent foreign mbira student visitors, from around the globe.
 He also plays an important role in MBIRA's activities supporting traditional music throughout Zimbabwe.